mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 SIRE is a Ability Dice Code TTRPG system created by CJ Schrum to be a generic system used to play any kind of TTRPG.
 It was influenced by his near thirty years of table top games in nearly every ruleset created.

 > I used to play FATE I liked a lot of things about FATE, I hated FATE dice mechanics.
-I played a lot of Cepheus, Traveller, Decipher Star Trek, ModernAGE, West End Games Star Wars, and Sixfinity so lets say I have a lot of experience with D6 in my hands.
+I played a lot of Cepheus, Traveller, Decipher Star Trek, ModernAGE, West End Games Star Wars, and Twelvefold so lets say I have a lot of experience with D6 in my hands.
 So I set out to create a fairly generic style RPG using Ability Dice Code (I like the curve better than the standard distribution of 2D6).
 Allowing for Advanatage Roll Ability Dice Code twice take highest, and Disadvantage Roll Ability Dice Code twice take the lowest.
 They also have Edge Points they can spend.
 > Combat is meant to be cinematic in style with a tactical flavor.
 Characters have Physical Health.